Samagra-Development/Samagra-Website/src/pages/team/index.md

   - bio: Praachi holds a Bachelor's degree in Mathematics from St. Stephen's College, University of Delhi.
 A strong passion for creating systemic change in governance while driving impact at the grassroots, brought her to Samagra.
-Currently, she is part of the Samarth team in Himachal Pradesh.
+Currently, she is part of the STRIDE team in Odisha.
     image: /img/edited_img_3640.jpg
     linkedInProfile: https://www.linkedin.com/in/praachi-bhatia/
     name: Praachi Bhatia
-    project: Samarth
+    project: STRIDE
+  - bio: >-
-  - bio: "Pragya hold a Bachelor's degree in Economics from Miranda House, University of Delhi.
+      Pragya hold a Bachelor's degree in Economics from Miranda House, University of Delhi.
 She has previously interned at CollarFolk, a start up in Gurgaon and conceptualized a self-guided social entrepreneurship project called 'Pravah', on stopping the use of plastic straws.
 Pragya also completed a course on 'Re-thinking the Obvious: Rhetoric of Development' at Miranda House in collaboration with The George Washington University.
-An opportunity to create positive impact in the lives of people and an interest in public policy brought her to Samagra. "
+An opportunity to create positive impact in the lives of people and an interest in public policy brought her to Samagra.

+      Pragya is the Program Coordinator of the STRIDE team in Odisha and manages its daily operations.
     image: /img/pragya_7691.jpg
     linkedInProfile: https://www.linkedin.com/in/pragya-mathur-678779126
     name: Pragya Mathur
-    project: .
+    project: STRIDE
   - bio: Prasanna holds a Bachelor's degree in Statistics from St. Joseph's College, Trichy and a Master's in Computer Applications from Adaikalamatha College, Thanjavur.
 He has worked extensively in the consulting and investment